-Harassment, Intimidation, or Verbal Assault
+Harassment, Intimidation, or Verbal/Written Assault

-These terms indicate bothering or touching another student or teacher, extorting money, food or objects, damage to personal property, and threats.
-They also include verbal assaults.
-These may be considered violent acts.
+These terms indicate bothering or touching another student or teacher, extorting money, food or objects, damage to personal property, and written threats.
+They also include verbal and written statements.
+Any of these may be considered violent acts.